rocktronica/OneFileCMS/readme.markdown

 ## Recent changes

+### December 03, 2012 (v3.4.18)

+Of course, everything comes with a price (exacerbated by my apparent lack of testing...)

+- Anyway, the current release partly fixes an issue when trying to use a wysiwyg editor with onefilecms.php installed in a sub-folder of a site.
+The issue is - it didn't work.
+Now it does - mostly.
+However, there is still an issue using wysiwyg editors if the $ACCESS_ROOT variable is set to anything but blank (root).

 ### December 02, 2012

 -  Just a note: there is an issue using a wysiwyg editor when onefilecm.php is in a sub-folder, or related to using the $ACCESS_ROOT option (restricting onefilecms access to a folder).
 WYSIWYG seems to otherwise work fine when onefilecms.php is in the root folder of a site.